puppetlabs/puppet-docs/source/facter/2.4/core_facts.markdown

 **Purpose**:

-Return the details of the disk partitions.
+* Return the details of the disk partitions.
+* This fact is structured.
+Values are returned as a group of key-value pairs.

 **Resolution**:

-Parses the contents of `/sys/block/<device>/size` to receive the size (multiplying by 512 to correct for blocks-to-bytes).
+Parse the contents of `/sys/block/<device>/size` to receive the size (multiplying by 512 to correct for blocks-to-bytes).

 **Caveats**: